ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 Simply choose an administrative action from the dropdown, and click on the `Go` button to perform the operation(s).

+## Troubleshooting (very) large ontologies

+Ontology parsing can be a computationally expensive task, and OntoPortal is often installed in resource-limited environments.
+Computer memory (RAM) is often a limiting factor (because the parsing happens entirely in memory), but other constraints can also apply.
+Not only may the computer itself have limited resources (particularly RAM), but the virtual machine environment used to run the Virtual Appliance will have additional memory constraints, which may require appropriate configuration.

+One limitation that the OntoPortal Appliance installations typically expose is that the communication interfaces may limit acceptable files sizes.
+For example, often there is a 1 GB limit on file transfers.
+Fortunately, most ontologies can be highly compressed, and OntoPortal knows how to unpack Zip files when it receives them.
+So you can compress your ontology into a Zip file, and if it is under 1 GB compressed you may be able to proceed to parsing.

+If you see that parsing is not beginning, or can not tell from the logs that it is beginning, you may suspect that the size of the (unpacked) ontology file may be too large for the system.
+Ontologies larger than 1 to 2 GB (uncompressed) can require more RAM to parse than the OntoPortal application has available from its Virtual Machine/computer host, especially as the ontology may still be buffered in memory from unpacking it and parsing outputs may also be buffered.

+It seems that in these cases, no information may be written to the parsing log, as the ontology must complete parsing before the logs are closed.
+Some users have had success parsing large ontologies after increasing their available memory to 24 GB or 32 GB.

+Obviously, for ontologies that are an order of magnitude larger or mroe— we are aware of ontologies that are 32 GB or more— we recommend acquiring computational systems with significant dedicated memory resources.

 ## Check the ontology: Parsing ontology other ways

 ### With Protege